yeeet0421/310_final/readme.md

 2. Extract text using AWS Textract
 3. Identify entities using AWS Comprehend

-After the upload, you can use the "Match Resume with Job Details" option, you'll be prompted to provide:
+After the upload, you can use the `Match Resume with Job Details` option, you'll be prompted to provide:
 - Jobid of the resume you want to match
 - Job title
 - Job description